ril3y/afs/README.md

 ## Deps:
-pip3 install pyinotify paramiko
+pip3 install pyinotify paramiko \
--- I think this is all that is needed externally --
+-- I think this is all that is needed externally -- \
+The remote server *MUST* have netcat installed.
+Typically *sudo apt install netcat*

 ## Configure